 Osteosarcomas more commonly affect teenagers but they can also affect adults.
 The most common site for osteosarcoma is the long bone of the thigh.
 Osteosarcomas are the most common type of sarcoma to develop in a bone.

 A pathologist typically diagnoses osteosarcoma after examining a small tissue sample that has been removed in a procedure called a biopsy.
 Under the microscope, osteosarcoma looks like thin or thick strands of osteoid (immature bone) mixed with cancer cells.

 After the diagnosis, a patient is often treated first with chemotherapy and then with surgery.
 During surgery, the tumour is removed completely as a resection.
-The resection specimen (removed tumour) is sent to a laboratory.
-Your pathologist will examine the tumour and give your surgeon and oncologist (cancer doctor) important information that will affect your treatment.
+The resection specimen (removed tumour) is sent to pathologist for examination.
+Your pathologist will examine the tumour under the microscope and give your surgeon and oncologist (cancer doctor) important information that will help guide your treatment.